Optimising Rolling Stock Planning including Maintenance with Constraint Programming and Quantum Annealing: Discussion

 \section{Discussion}

-For CP, in all cases the number of allocated trips in the first solution are rather good, i.e. is not further increased while searching for better solutions.
-Spending hours for searching for better solution only results in moderate reductions (8\%--23\%) of empty driven kilometres.
-For a real small subset only one improved solution was found rather quickly after 1 minute search, however ongoing search for additional 3 hours failed to find a better solution --- even better that the one found while using LEAP or tabu search.
-In neither case it was possible to prove with the CP approach that one of the found solutions is optimal.
+For CP, in all cases the number of allocated trips in the first solution (found within seconds) are rather good, i.e. it is not significantly increased while searching for better solutions.
+Spending hours searching for better solutions only results in either one or two additional allocated trips or in moderate reductions (2\% resp.
+25\%) of empty driven kilometres.
+For the ``real-small'' subset only one improved solution was found rather quickly after 1 second, however ongoing search for several days failed to find a better solution.
+For each examined data set, it was impossible to prove with the CP approach that one of the found solutions is optimal.
+We used a CP solver for the examinations that implements state-of-the-art filtering algorithms and techniques of modern CP solvers (cf.~\cite{schulteEfficientConstraintPropagation2008}) because there we were able to implement special filtering algorithms for the logical implications and the extended element constraints used in the CP model.
+This CP solver was sufficient to show that a CP approach is currently able to outperform a Quantum / QUBO approach.

-We note that for large problems we spent up to as much as 8 times longer on computing the QUBO matrix than on minimising it.
-The reason is that the computation of the QUBO matrix was implemented with high level symbolic packages that are quite convenient to develop with but are rather inefficient for very large problems.
-It is important to note that the QUBO matrix size is polynomial in the dimensions of the problems (trains, trips, maintenance, etc) and that its computation can be done in polynomial time.
-However, minimising the QUBO (solving the optimisation problem) is of exponential time order.